mun4h/Vulnerabiltymanagement/README.md

 <br />
 Register by putting First Name, Last Name and Email address then click "Get Started"
 <br />
-On the next page, you will get confirmation that activation code has been sent to the email address used to register and click "Download"
+On the next page, you will get confirmation that the activation code has been sent to the email address used to register and click "Download"
 <br />

 <img src="https://github.com/mun4h/Vulnerabiltymanagement/blob/main/Inked10.jpg" height="80%" width="80%"/>
 <img src="https://github.com/mun4h/Vulnerabiltymanagement/blob/main/11.png" height="80%" width="80%"/>

 <br />
-Select Windows File, agree to the agreement and Install the application
+Select Windows File, agree to the agreement, and Install the application
 <br/>
 <img src="https://github.com/mun4h/Vulnerabiltymanagement/blob/main/11a.png" height="50%" width="80%"/>
 <br />